 It clumps quickly and effectively, and it's low dust and fragrance-free.
 This litter also performs well in humid climates, clumping firmly and drying fast.

-This cat litter is a great choice for controlling odours as well.
+This best cat litter is a great choice for controlling odours as well.
 No kitty litter smell here!
 There are also several scented formulas to keep your cat and house smelling fresh.

 Best Natural Cat Litter